 You will be asked to remove any clothes that cover the skin being treated.
 Areas that do not need treatment should be covered and protected as much as possible.
 Some safety steps include:

-Make sure to inform your doctor about any medicine that you are currently taking.
-Some medicines, including over-the-counter medicine, can increase the risk of side effects.
+Make sure to inform your doctor about any medication that you are currently taking.
+Some medications, including over-the-counter medication, can increase the risk of side effects.

 Types of phototherapy include: